 - Code collaboration: All participants in the interview can edit code, provide input, and test code by running it live on our platform.
 The interviewer can monitor the changes made by the candidate in real-time.

 - Call and Chat functionality: Interviews have built-in text, voice, and video chat features that help the interviewer and the candidate can communicate with each other throughout the interview using their preferred mode.
 You can also move the chat widget wherever you want on the interview screen.

 - Playback feature: The automatically generated interview report recreates the entire interview for review by the hiring team.
-This ensures that other members of the hiring team apart from the interviewer can also review candidates' interview performance in detail.
+This ensures that other hiring team members, apart from the interviewer, can also review candidates' interview performance in detail.

 - Notes: The interviewers can take notes that are not visible to the candidate.
 These notes can be shared with the other team members during the evaluation and decision-making process.

 - Built-in IDE: Interviews have a built-in IDE that supports many languages.
 This ensures that interviewers can evaluate the candidate as per their job requirements.

-Interviews are dynamic just like on-site interviews.
+Interviews are dynamic, just like on-site interviews.
 It gives interviewers the ability to change and customize questions after they see the candidates' progress.
 For instance, if a candidate can solve the given questions quickly, the interviewer might decide to test the candidates on other skills in the questions that follow.